jeffeom/Hippojobtamus/README.md

 * Cute ICONS: We bet you haven't seen anything cuter than our hippo icons.
 Each hippo represents the specific type of profession.
 Now tap any icon and explore what new part-time positions the friendly hippos have found for you.

+## FEATURES TO BE ADDED

+  1. Mark favorites
+  1. Mark Likes
+  1. Put deadlines for posts
+  1. App tour for new comers
+  1. Push notification for favourite category
+  1. Comments function
+  1. Better user interface for user privacy

 ## Contacts

 Our website: **[Hippojobtamus Website][1]**